Serg09/learn_command_line_exercises/chapter_4/Readme.md

 # English quastions

-**1) Can you make a temp directory?**
+### 1) I would just do mkdir tmp
-> Yes I can make a temo directory by running command:
+> make the tmp directory in the chapter_4 directory

-      mkdir temp

-> or as we referring temp directory to tmp I would run:

       mkdir tmp

-**2) Can you make a log directory in your class directory?**
+### 2) Can you make the log directory w/o first cd'ing to the directory?**
-> Yes I can, but first I would go to my class directory.
-I would first run **pwd** command to see working directory and then to change to class directory would run command:

-      cd ../../..

-> To be sure I am in class directory I would run **pwd** command again
+> To make the log directory without cd'ing to the directory I would run:

-> The output /Users/viola_lv/workspace/davinci_coders_t3_2015, which is my class directory
+      mkdir tmp/log/

-> To make a log directory, under the class directory I would run command:
+>  To check if log directory was created I would run ls tmp/

-      mkdir log

-> Now when I list all directories under class directory using command **ls** I could see new directory named log.
+> The output showed me the list of directories including log directory